playframework/play-generated-docs/manual/hacking/BuildingFromSource.md

 $ git clone git://github.com/playframework/playframework.git
 ```

-Checkout the branch you want, `master` is the current development branch, while stable branches for major releases are named with a `.x`, for example, `2.8.x`.
+Checkout the branch you want, `main` is the current development branch, while stable branches for major releases are named with a `.x`, for example, `2.8.x`.

 Now run `sbt`: